aniruddhas435/SoundCheck/README.md

 ---
 ## How to use it ?
 Now, this is a maven project.
-And to use this project one has to have a maven build environment installed in the system.
-Now if that is present download the project,
+So to use this project one has to have a maven build environment installed in the system.
+Now if that is present
+- download the project, create a file in the src/test/raag_files folder with .raag extension and enter the necessary code.
+-  Then copy the relative path of the file and put it as the parameter of the Launcher.play function call in the Play.java file of src/main/java folder.
+- Then run the application to see the performance for yourself.

 ---
 ## Some terms to look at